-In a final analysis, we aimed to explore the reaction time data from the online target detection task further, in order to determine if the observed patterns of RTs could reveal any specific information about the implicit structure of the stream heard during the exposure.
-Specifically, we hypothesized that one of four possible features could be encoded in reaction time data: transitional probability, ordinal position, word identity, and duplets.
-We predicted that a failure to track one or more of these features may explain why online RT scores fail to correlate with offline word recognition performance.
+In a final analysis, we aimed to explore the reaction time data from the online target detection tasks further in order to determine if the observed patterns of RTs could reveal sensitivity to any specific features of the structured streams.
+Specifically, we hypothesized that one of four possible features could be encoded in the RT data: transitional probability, ordinal position, word identity, and duplet identity.
+We predicted that a failure to track one or more of these features (especially word and duplet identity) may explain why online RT scores fail to correlate with offline word recognition performance.

 We first combined the data from Experiment 1 (N = 33) with the data from structured condition in Experiment 2 (N = 20) for a combined data set with greater power (N = 53).
-For each participant, we computed a dissimilarity matrix (1- Pearson correlation) on RTs between each pair of syllables, thus generating a 12-x-12 matrix of correlation values for each participant.
-We then applied a Fisher’s z-transformation to each matrix to normalize dissimilarity values.
-For each of the four analyses mentioned above, we identified a within and an across group.
-Within groups consisted of those cells in the correlation matrix that correspond to the feature being tested (e.g. ordinal position), while across groups features cells that represented a violation of that group.
-For each test, we performed a random sampling of values from the respective cells from all participants.
+For each participant, we computed a similarity matrix (Pearson correlation) on RTs between each pair of syllables, thus generating a 12-x-12 matrix of correlation values for each participant.
+We then applied a Fisher’s z-transformation to each matrix to normalize correlation values.
+We tested for the coding of each of the features mentioned above by running four ranked sum tests.
+For each test, we identified a within and an across group.
+Within groups consisted of the correlation values between all pairs of syllables characterized by that feature (e.g. correlation between two word-initial syllables).
+Across groups consisted of correlations between pairs where the pairing violates the feature (e.g. correlation between a word-initial and word-medial syllable).
+For each test, we performed a random sampling of correlation values from the respective cells, from all participants, to generate an array of within and array of across values.
 The sampling procedure was repeated 200 times with replacement, with the N for each test being equal to 4/5 times the length of the shorter of the two arrays being compared.
-(Since arrays for this analysis must have the same length and not all tests entailed the same number of comparisons, we effectively subsampled from both arrays out to a common length.)
-We then computed a Wilcoxon’s rank sum test on resulting two arrays.
+(Since arrays for paired ranked sum analyses must have the same length and not all tests entailed the same number of comparisons, we effectively subsampled from both arrays out to a common length.)
+We then computed a paired, two-sided Wilcoxon’s rank sum test on the resulting two arrays to determine whether similarity (as a proxy for feature coding) is higher within or across groups.

-Reaction Times to Targets Reveal Sensitivity to Ordinal Position, Transitional Probability, and Duplet Pairings
+RTs Track Ordinal Position, Transitional Probability, and Duplets